Exploring Student-AI Interactions in Vibe Coding: Introduction

-The term ``vibe coding''~\cite{vibetweet} was introduced this past year to describe the process of creating software with minimal effort, specifically where the user does not systematically review, test, or understand all the code produced and is focused on the end product~\cite{vibetweet,sarkar25,sapkota25}.
-Existing studies of vibe coding have primarily examined how experienced developers and professional programmers engage in this workflow, leaving a notable gap in our understanding of how computing students might approach it.
-This gap raises new questions for the CS education community, including how programming students of various levels might approach vibe coding.
-If we can understand how students use AI-powered tools for vibe coding, we will be better equipped to help support students learn to use them effectively.
-To study these behaviors, we examine how programming students interact with a vibe coding platform in an observational experiment.
-As vibe coding could potentially lower the barrier to building software projects, our study focuses on how both introductory \textit{and} advanced CS students approach vibe coding.
+The term ``vibe coding'' ~\cite{vibetweet, sarkar25, sapkota25} describes creating software with minimal oversight—users focus on the end product rather than systematically reviewing or testing code.
+Existing work has largely examined expert or professional programmers, leaving a gap in understanding how students engage in this workflow.
+For the CS education community, if we can understand how students use AI-powered tools for vibe coding, we will be better equipped to help support students to use them effectively.

-Our observational study recruited students from an introductory programming class and an advanced software engineering class.
-Each student then came to a study session where they were asked to create a web application by vibe coding in Replit.
-We qualitatively analyzed the recordings to label the types of interactions students have with Replit.
-We report on the behaviors of students overall and also compare the behaviors of students from an introductory class with those from an advanced class, focusing on their interactions with the AI tool.
+We observed how students from an introductory programming course and an advanced software engineering course used Replit to vibe-code web applications.
+Participants completed a think-aloud task using Replit’s AI Agent and Assistant, and their sessions were qualitatively coded to capture key behaviors including prompting, testing, debugging, and code review.

-We find that students, in general, interact with the code produced by Replit very rarely and the majority of interactions with Replit are to prompt it for changes (primarily debugging) and interactions with the prototype (mostly testing).
-This shift in focus to testing and debugging emphasizes the importance of teaching these skills in CS curricula.
-When comparing the introductory and advanced students, we find that advanced students are more willing to work with the code produced by the AI (although this is still a very small fraction of their interactions with the tool) and that introductory student prompts are less apt to include the relevant context.
-These findings suggest that advanced students are interacting with such tools in a more sophisticated manner, supporting the need to teach students of all levels how to read code and express their AI prompts with programming context.
+Our findings suggest two main patterns.
+First, across both groups, students primarily used Replit to test prototypes and debug through prompts, with limited direct engagement in code.
+Second, advanced students incorporated more code-level reasoning and richer programming context in their prompts.
+These differences highlight that experienced students interact with AI tools in more sophisticated ways, underscoring the importance of teaching students at all levels to read code and frame prompts with appropriate context.